borg286/sevtech/README.md

 * Refined Storage can be connected to a drawer controller via a [External Storage](https://refinedstorage.raoulvdberge.com/wiki/external-storage) connector.

 * Before going to the moon bring either a Dimensional Gateway or the ender utilities portal setup.
 The age advancement freezes your game for a little bit and can cause you to crash before the game unfreezes.

+* To get rocket fuel (just called fuel) you need to make an Oxygen collector and pipe the oxygen into an IE refinery with Kerosene.

+* Remember a parachute when traveling in the rocket, this isn't advance rocketry where the engine control the landing.
+You need a parachute or you will crash land.
+Note that when you travel to the moon it resets your spawn and you’ll be in a death loop as you respawn without your spacesuit.

+## Pneumaticcraft

+You need to get your hands on compressed iron.
+The metal press has a plate for that.
+It's easy to assemble the pressure chamber 3x3x3.
+Remember to make 2 interfaces and a valve.
+The interfaces has an "I" or input side and an “O” side or output.
+Make sure you have one input and one output on the outside of the chamber.
+Hook up an air compressor with pipes to the valve and use a lever on the compressor to turn it on and off (you will need to configure it).
+Place a chest on the output interface and a hopper going into the input interface.
+You are still able to click on the output interface and you need to setup filters so it won’t pull out the items you are trying to process.
+Start with filtering for compressed iron and then throwing in iron ingots into the hopper.
+With pressure adding to the system you should be able to get compressed iron much easier.

+Warning pressure has a max and you can have machine blow up if they go into the red.
+This is why its important to be able to shut off the compressor.

+You will need a plastic mixer to get colored plastic (note this plastic is different from the Industrial Foregoing plastic) The mixer requires heat, a torch is very slow to heat, lava is slow and will turn to obsidian after a while.
+You can use blood magic's senade of the nether to get lava and place it all around the mixer to speed up the heat.
+Using molten plastic from Modular Machines bypasses the need to be heated.
+It uses red,green, and blue dye powder to color the plastic and if heated high enough can remelt unused plastics.

+Compressed iron and green plastic makes a circuit board, which then you place in the UV light (which does require pressure) after it hits 100% through it in some etching acid (made in the pressure chamber) Note with items floating in this pack make sure you block in your acid completely, half stabs on the bottom will let the board flow out of the acid.

+The tablet needs a charging station like the wrench and when you have a charge, you will need to shift right click on the tank that contains the fluid to sell, or on the chest with the item to sell.
+And then shift right click on the tank/chest for the sold item to go into.
+Right click with the tablet, right click to add to your order.
+Then click the order button for the drones to first take the item, then delivery the item.

+When it comes to making the assembling line you will need a pneumatic wrench, right click the IO assembler arm to turn it blue, Blue is the the input and orange is the output

 # Age 5